Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise: Dynamical analysis of the stochastic system

-In Gaussian noise case ($\epsilon=0)$, the stochastic single-species model (\ref{401}) becomes
+In Gaussian noise case ($\epsilon(y)=0)$, the stochastic single-species model (\ref{401}) becomes

-We apply Lamperti transforms for solving multiplicative noise SDE \cite[Example 6.48]{1}.
-This method helps us to transform the multiplicative noise into additive noise.
-Because numerically solving an additive-noise SDE is usually easier than solving a SDE in Eq. (\ref{sdeG}).
+We apply Lamperti transforms for solving SDE driven by multiplicative noise \cite[Example 6.48]{1}.
+This method allows us to transform the multiplicative noise into additive noise.
+Because numerically solving an additive-noise SDE is usually easier than solving a multiplicative-noise SDE as in Eq. (\ref{sdeG}).

 Assume $g\in C^2(\mathbb{R})$ and define $Y_t=g=\ln(X_t)$.
 Then the new SDE has the following form: